 By 1926, however, members of Congress were criticizing and investigating Wheeler.
 They were questioning the legality of the League’s spending in some congressional races.
 He retired shortly thereafter.

 II.
 Decline of the ASL

 The failure of National Prohibition (1920-1933) became apparent as time passed.
 The massive problems it caused also became painfully apparent.
-With this, the power of the Anti-Saloon League quickly eroded.
+With this, the power of the ASL quickly eroded.

 Organizations calling for Repeal proliferated and grew quickly.
 Many major supporters of Prohibition came to oppose it.
 They included John D. Rockefeller, Jr. and Henry Ford.
 They believed that Prohibition wasn’t simply ineffective.
-These leaders saw it as counterproductive.
+They saw it as counter productive.
 Worse than nothing.
 And they publicly called for its repeal.

 From 1948 until 1950 it was the Temperance League.
 From 1950 to 1964 it was the National Temperance League.
 Since then it’s the American Council on Alcohol Problems.
 Of course, the current name disguises its neo-prohibition and, ultimately, prohibition agenda.

 Repeal occurred in 1933.
 Yet today, almost one in five U.S. adults supports making drinking illegal.
 Not even Prohibition did that!
 See What Prohibition Didn’t Prohibit.

 The best single source of information about the League is Odegard’s Pressure Politics.
 Colum U. Press.
 Also excellent is Kerr’s Organized for Prohibition.
 Yale U. Press.
 And Steuart’s Wayne Wheeler, Dry Boss.
 NY: Revell, is very good.

 The League’s archives and other materials are at the Anti-Saloon Museum.